muxkuro/thread-js/readme.md

 ## Technologies

 The main frameworks and libraries used in the project are listed here.
-A complete list of technologies used for each part of the project is in the `package.json` files in the `client` and `server` folders.
+A complete list of technologies used for each part of the project is in the `package.json` files in the `apps/frontend` and `apps/backend` folders.

 ### Global